-Priapos was one of the first members of Attica-Delos Naval Union which was established between 478-477 BC.
+Priapos was one of the first members of the Attica-Delos Naval Union which were established between 478-477 BC.

 As a result of the Battle of Granikos between the army of Alexander the Great and the Persian Army in a few kilometers south of the city (near the current Çınarköprü Village), the city came under the rule of Alexander the Great.
 According to Arrianos, the city surrendered before the war began.